theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-3/index.md

       pub: "University of North Carolina Press"
     - author: "William C. Chittick"
       year: "1989"
-      work: "The Sufi Path of Knowledge: Ibn ʿArabī’s Metaphysics of Imagination"
+      work: "The Sufi Path of Knowledge — Ibn ʿArabī’s Metaphysics of Imagination"
       pub: "State University of New York Press"
     - author: "Henry Corbin"
       year: "1969"
-      work: "Alone with the Alone: Creative Imagination in the Sufism of Ibn ʿArabī"
+      work: "Alone with the Alone — Creative Imagination in the Sūfism of Ibn ʿArabī"
       pub: "Princeton University Press"
     - author: "Reynold A. Nicholson"
       year: "1926 – 1940"